-Please assist us in keeping your child’s health record up to date by notifying the Health Office of any new physical conditions, treatments, or immunizations.
-Be assured that the confidentiality of your child’s medical issues is highly respected at the South Buffalo Charter School.
-To help us contact parents with a concern or in an emergency, please notify the school of any changes in your work or home phone numbers, as well as your home address.
+A confidential health record is maintained on each child indicating his/her medical history and immunization dates.
+All findings from screening procedures are required on the student's health record.
+Please assist us in keeping your child’s health record up to date by notifying the Health Office if there is any change in your child's health status, recent immunizations, surgery, etc. To help us contact parents with a concern or in an emergency, please notify the school of any changes in your work or home phone numbers, as well as your home address.

-During the school year, all students are screened in the following areas: vision, hearing, height, weight, scoliosis, body mass index (BMI) and blood pressure.
-During their screening, they will also receive preventative health education.
-Parents will be notified of any abnormal findings.
+During the school year, students are screened in the following areas: vision, hearing, height, weight, scoliosis, body mass index (BMI) based on grade level.
+Parents will be notified of any problems detected.
 Also, New York State schools are selected at random to participate in a Body Mass Index survey.
 If South Buffalo Charter School is selected for this survey, you will be notified and have the right to refuse to have your child’s BMI results submitted.
-Keep in mind; these results are recorded only as boys/girls in grades K, 2, 4, and 7 and not by name.
+Keep in mind; these results are recorded only as boys/girls in grades K, 1,3, 5, and 7 and not by name.